 All processes are monitored by an internal "watchdog."
 If a processes has a problem and stops running, the watchdog will identify the problem and restart the module.
 The watchdog also creates a text file showing which process had the problem.
 This text file is stored in a directory called "dog" off the main root IP address of the module.
-To display this text file in your browser, enter http:// XXX.XXX.XXXX.XXX/dog/, where XXX.XXX.XXX.XXX is the IP address of the module.
+To display this text file in your browser, enter http://<module IP Address>/dog/,

 If the watchdog directory continues to show text files, it may indicate a problem with the module or its configuration.
-If this happens, save the module configuration (see "System tools" on page 54) and the list of watchdog files, and then contact Eaton technical support.
+If this happens, save the module configuration (see "System tools" on page 46) and the list of watchdog files, and then contact ELPRO technical support.